-120 total semester hours of which:

-9 hrs outside the Departmental Alpha Codes within the Bumpers College Courses taken within major cannot be taken for duplicate credit 2.00 GPA
+120 total semester hours of which:9 hrs outside the Departmental Alpha Codes within the Bumpers College Courses taken within major cannot be taken for duplicate credit2.00 GPA

-&lt;sup>1UNIV 1001 is required for new freshmen or transfer with less than 24 hours
+UNIV 1001 is required for new freshmen or transfer with less than 24 hours

-&lt;sup>2See student degree audit for approved course list
+See student degree audit for approved course list

-&lt;sup>3Higher level MATH is encouraged for students with ACT>26 and considering graduate school
+Higher level MATH is encouraged for students with ACT>26 and considering graduate school

-&lt;sup>4May take twice for two hours total credit.
+May take twice for two hours total credit.

-&lt;sup>5Courses taken within major cannot be taken for duplicate credit.
+Courses taken within major cannot be taken for duplicate credit.

-&lt;sup>6One 3-hr study abroad course, either Experiential Learning in Indian Agriculture (Jan) or Sustainability in the Eurozone Agro-Food Chain (May), which are both taken under AFLS 401V/401VH, can be substituted for 3 hours of Natural Resources core.
+One 3-hr study abroad course, either Experiential Learning in Indian Agriculture (Jan) or Sustainability in the Eurozone Agro-Food Chain (May), which are both taken under AFLS 401V/401VH, can be substituted for 3 hours of Natural Resources core.